Updated June 7, 2023

 If you are a shortcut keys fan, use the shortcut key below.

 ALT + O + R will immediately take you to the sheet name edit mode.

 We can also change the tab color of worksheets right click on the worksheet name and choosing “Tab Color”.

 As soon as you move your cursor on the “Tab Color”, it will show you a different gallery, so choose the desired color you wish to apply for the sheet.

 So, the selected color will be applied to the sheet.

-We cannot see the sheet tab color exactly at this point in time, so select the next sheet to view the tab color of the sheet correctly.
+We cannot see the sheet tab color exactly now, so select the next sheet to view the tab color correctly.